- Great value luxury

 Best for families – Both Bansko and Pamporovo have a range of well-appointed and family-friendly hotels, with easy transfers and plenty to entertain children away from the slopes.

 Best for après – Borovets has a large selection of quirky and lively little bars, shops and places to eat.
 The Rila Hotel even has its own nightclub, so you don’t even have to venture outside to party.

 Best for intermediates – Bansko has lots for intermediates to explore across its 75km of piste – with great tree-skiing possibilities and a small terrain park to add some fun for thrill-seekers.

-Many of our properties are ski-in, ski-out and customers rated Pamporovo as the top place to learn in Europe for adults, during 2013 and 2014.
+Many of our properties are ski-in, ski-out and customers have previously rated Pamporovo as the top place to learn in Europe for adults.
 Learn to ski packages start from under £150 – you’ll have your lessons, lift pass and equipment all included – so that first foray onto the slopes is even more affordable.

 Bulgarians take Christmas and Easter pretty seriously, so if you go at these times, prepare to enjoy plenty of decorations, folk dances and feasts.
 In fact, pretty much anytime you go during the winter, someone will find an excuse for a celebration – with all the traditional music and merriment that involves.